asyncapi/website/pages/blog/governance-motivation.md

 Why?

 Voting is always about essential things, essential for the entire initiative.
-Who else should have a right to vote if not people that are directly affected by decisions of the ToC.
+Who else should have a right to vote if not people that are directly affected by the decisions of the ToC?
 The tricky situation here is that this approach can lead to a problem where one company hires most committers and, therefore, takes over project steering.
 This is something we actually have at the moment.
 The majority of folks working actively on the project are from Postman.
 Nothing terrible happened to the project for now, but this doesn't mean the whole community feels comfortable.

 We had a tough brainstorming here about finding the right balance between respecting all contributors equally and still making sure that there is no risk that a company has most voters.
-That is why we have a rule that only 1/4 (1/3 in case we need to look for more maintainers to bring balance back to the force) of voters can be affiliated with the same company.
+That is why we have a rule that only 1/4 of voters can be affiliated with the same company.
+Or 1/3 in case we need to look for more maintainers to bring balance back to the force.

 ### Work on all the tools under the AsyncAPI umbrella